Volunteer with COPE

-We are seeking applications from individuals interested in serving on COPE Council.
+We are seeking applications from members of COPE interested in serving on COPE Council.

 About COPE Council